eewang/eewang.github.com/source/_posts/2013-03-21-how-to-hack-lollapalooza-and-still-not-get-tickets.markdown

 <img src="/images/post_images/lollapalooza/lolla_after_2.png"></img>

 The lesson here is that tickets sell out super fast.
-Next time I try and get an edge in buying tickets, I'll try to optimize more for performance and maybe try and find a way to decrease the periodicity of my task to less than a minute, although I'd probably have more timeout errors.
-Also, I could have also refactored and cleaned-up my code a bit more (probably used too many class variables, for example).
+Next time I try and get an edge in buying tickets, I'll try to optimize more for performance and maybe try and find a way to decrease the periodicity of my task to less than a minute, although I'd probably have more timeout errors and probably piss off the Lollapalooza system admins in the process.
+Also, since I wrote this script as quickly as I could (since the tickets could post at any minute), I could have also refactored and cleaned-up my code a bit more.

 I've posted below my full scrape log.
 You'll notice that there were some moments when the scrape wasn't running - namely when my computer was turned off or I was not connected to the Internet.
 Despite the one false alarm, the script performed its task admirably - it notified me right when Souvenir tickets went on sale, at some point between 5:33 pm and  5:34 pm today.
 Unfortunately, my trigger finger was not fast enough, and even though I was able to click on the link to buy tickets (i.e., before they sold out), after Front Gate Tickets processed my request there were no more tickets remaining.